Funding opportunity

 Equality, diversity and inclusion

-Hubs must ensure that they request appropriate resources to develop and deliver their EDI strategy effectively.
-This must include at least one costed staff post with responsibility for EDI (the hub EDI Lead).
+Hubs must ensure they request appropriate resources to develop and deliver their EDI strategy effectively.
+This must include at least one costed staff post with responsibility for EDI (the hub EDI lead).
 The EDI lead should not be the only hub staff member interested in delivering excellent equality, diversity and inclusion within the hub, such considerations should be embedded within the ethos of all its activities.

 We do not specify any particular full-time equivalent (FTE), salary level or career stage for this post.
-Hubs may decide what is most appropriate for their programme, whilst giving due consideration to flexible working.
+Hubs may decide what is most appropriate for their programme, while giving due consideration to flexible working.

 Duration